-4 EXPERIMENTS
+4 Experiments

 AMSOM performance has been tested with several literature datasets in order to evaluate both map quality (in terms of topology preservation) and the number of epochs needed to converge.
-Quantization Error (QE) and Topographic Error (TE) were used as intrinsic measures of evaluation (for more details readers are encouraged to read [Bauer et al., 1999]).
-All datasets were provided by the UCI repository 1, except the CLUSTER dataset which is a simple and random but large two-dimensional dataset with four groups.
+Quantization Error (QE) and Topographic Error (TE) were used as intrinsic measures of evaluation (for more details readers are encouraged to read [4]).
+All (non-textual) datasets were provided by the UCI repository1, except the CLUSTER dataset which is a simple and random but large two-dimensional dataset with four groups.
+In order to test the scalability of the approach for larger datasets, we also tested AMSOM to a large textual dataset2.
+This dataset involves 4 classes from the RCV1 dataset and counts 9625 documents with 29992 discrete features (which correspond to different words, since we are using the bag-of-words model).
 All datasets used with their characteristics are presented in Table 1.